Quansight/Quansight-website/README.md

 1. Open `apps/labs/services/blogAllowedComponents.ts` file
 2. Import component from the codebase
-3. Add to new component to `blogAllowedComponents` object.
+3. Add new component to `blogAllowedComponents` object.